ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 | Fully qualified ESXi server name | `<host_prefix><n>.<subdomain_label>.<root_domain>`, where `n` is the sequence of the ESXi server.
 The maximum length is 50 characters. |
 {: caption="Table 1.
 Value format for instance and domain names" caption-side="top"}

-Don't modify any values that are set during instance order or deployment.
+Do not modify any values that are set during instance order or deployment.
 Doing so can make your instance unusable.
 For example, if public networking shuts down, if servers and Virtual Server Instances (VSIs) move behind a Vyatta mid-provision, or if the IBM CloudBuilder VSI stops or is deleted.
 {:important}

 ## System settings